Syllabus

 Assessment Assessment Type Deliverables Due Date Grade Percentage

-Client Interviews Team Memos and meeting multiple (week 6) 20%
+Client Interviews Team Memos and meeting October 28 and 31 30%

 Administrative Matters: